Group Counseling

 Healing through Art Expression: This group will use art to help you learn to cope with feelings and explore relationships.
 No previous artistic experience is required, and all materials/supplies will be provided.

-Sister to Sister: This support group focuses on the needs and issues salient to African American/Black women in the college environment.
+Woman of Color (Virtual): This support group focuses on the needs and issues salient to women of color in the college environment.
+This group provides a space to connect and talk about mental and emotional wellbeing.
+Participation is welcomed by all.

 For more information, contact Dr. Michelle Castanon at (936) 294-1720 or mmc039@shsu.edu